nathanpc/Android-Scripts/build-cyanogenmod/README.md

 * -s --setup Sets up directories, repo, and fetches prebuilt packages.

-_This currently does not perform ALL the required setup steps, and thus should not be used as a replacement of the directions for setting up your build environment found on cyanogenmods wiki._
+_This should install MOST required packages and perform MOST of the steps required to build CyanogenMod._
+####Known Issues/Limitations:
+* Android Sdk (Required for ADB).
+* Repo may not be regularly usable until after a reboot (ie. Typing 'repo' in a terminal will prompt 'command not found').

 How To
 -